This pattern is also available as a free PDF download from Yarnspirations.com!

 I have a video tutorial if you’d prefer to make from video instead of reading the pattern.
 Keep scrolling past the video for the written pattern.

-Finished size 5 inches wide by 19.5 inches long (or to the length you need to fit snuggly around your head.)
+Finished size 5 in x 19.5 in long (or to the length you need to fit snuggly around your head.
+Can be made in any size – see head size chart below.
+Make length of headband 3 inches less than head circumference.)

 ROW 1: In the third chain from the hook, work 1 HDC.
 Work 1 HDC into each of the remaining chains.
 Chain 2 and turn.
 (18)